 Playa el Medano is Cabo’s most well-known beach.
 Sun seekers and adventurers frolic on the two-mile stretch of golden sand, hopping on panga boats, kayaks or paddleboards to visit Lover’s Beach, at the iconic El Arco (the Arch), which is only accessible by water.

 Although a fun beach to visit, there are literally dozens of heavenly beaches more suitable for weddings.
 Santa Maria, Chileno, Palmilla, and Costa Azul are just a few.
 Many people choose a hotel along the corridor and have all of their events at the correspondingly gorgeous stretch of sand.
+With such a large selection of captivating coves to choose from, your winter wedding will be a dazzling spectacle.

 The Cabo Corridor boasts some of the most magnificent resorts in all of Mexico.
 There are also numerous boutique hotels and private villas according to your needs.
 Outdoor ceremony venues are equally marvelous and due to the mild weather, can include lush gardens, terraces, gazebos, sandy beaches and courtyards brimming with magnificent flora and fauna.
 There are even farm type settings for more rustic styles and yachts for those with matrimonial sea legs.